Notes on the Geography of Spain: Madrid

 On the other side of the plaza, the Casa Gallardo was completed in 1915 by Federico de Arais Rey for Asuncion Gallardo as an apartment building with two very generous apartments on each floor.

-The building rising behind the Cervantes Monument is the Edificio España, completed in 1953 and at the time Spain's tallest building.
+The Edificio España, rising behind the Cervantes Monument, was completed in 1953 as Spain's tallest building.
 Owned from then until 2005 by Metrovacesa, which used it variously for offices and apartments as well as for a Crowne Plaza hotel, the building was sold to a French company, Gecina, then to Santander Real for 389 million euros.
 Despite plans to convert it into luxury apartments, as of 2012 the building was empty.

 The Hispanic Housing Bank building was designed by Emilio Ortiz Muller and rebuilt after being damaged in the 1930s.
 Unless one counts the arch, the only ornament is the rooftop statue, of bronze.
-By Victorio Macho, it shows El Romano, a man holding overhead a model house.
+By Victorio Macho, the figure shows a man, often called El Romano, holding overhead a model house.

 Goitia complains of the "banal eclecticism of the kind that triumphed, for instance, in the Gran Via... [where] the pressure of economic interest began to raise the maximum height of buildings and so the first American style skyscraper, with touches of Spanish baroque about it, appeared to house the Bell Telephone Company...."
 You don't have to look far to find that building.
 Meanwhile, as Goitia writes, the street "designed as a clearway for through traffic has become the most congested and chaotic zone in the town."
 Forty-odd years later, the street is still jammed.